padogrid/bundle-jet-4-app-trade/README.md

 ## Running Apps

-To run the demo, you would need to change directory to the demo directory as follows.
+To run the demo, change directory to the demo directory as follows.

 ```console
 cd_app trade